camlin-tan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all entries.
+1. Actor requests to clear all entries.
+2. System shows a confirmation message.
-2. System clears all entries.
+3. System clears all entries.

     Use case ends.